davidwesst/davidwesst.github.io/src/blog/how-much-is-enough-documentation/index.md

 - documentation
 - README.md
 - CONTRIBUTING.md
-description: "Historically speaking, I do not like making documentation.
-Especially for personal projects.
-Still, documentation can provide the context you forget after putting a project on the shelf, or adding a feature to some older code.
-But what kinds of documentation should you produce and how much is enough?"
+description: "I ask this question because, if I am being honest, I do not like making documentation.
+Still, documentation can provide the context I forget after putting a project on the shelf, or explains how to fix something in older code I use, but haven't touched in a long time.
+Clearly it is necessary, but I want to produce as little as possible on it.
+So how much is 'enough' documentation and what types of documentation do I need to give myself the context I will need in the future?"
 thumbnail: "repo-with-docs.png"
 thumnbail-alt: "File tree of a source code repository with a 'docs' folder containing a sub-folder entitled 'decisions' with a series of markdown files documenting technical decisions for the project."